 Interesting to note that bifacial solar cells are top of the charts in overall efficiency.

 Are Bifacial Solar Panels More Efficient?

 The efficiency of bifacial panels is a grey area subject to a lot of variables.
 It’s easy to assume that the bifacial panels will be twice as powerful because they have twice the power-generating surface area.

 That is not the case, though, and while bifacial panels are certainly more productive, they’re nowhere near that magical 100 percent increase figure.
 In fact, it isn’t easy to calculate exactly how much more efficient bifacial solar installations will be.
 There are just too many environmental variables at play.

 However, they typically produce between 15 and 30 percent more power than their monofacial peers.
 And they out-perform their conventional cousins under all possible conditions irrespective of location or orientation specifics.

 That said, for reference, here are a couple of the variables that affect the output of bifacial solar panels.

 The ideal world location for a bifacial solar panel would be a spot with minimal shading and a vertical position that gets direct morning sun on one side and afternoon sun on the other.
 Obviously, this will seldom be practical.

 One way of getting around is to make sure the bifacial panels get good direct front side lighting and strong reflected or albedo light on the back of the array.

 Albedo is a scientific term used to define how much light is reflected from a surface.
 In solar terms, the albedo effect determines how much solar radiation it reflects from surrounding surfaces such as rooftops, snow, the ground, or nearby walls and structures.
-If the solar panels are placed on a highly reflective surface and have similar surfaces close by, half the battle is won.

 - Highly reflective roof – 0.6 to 0.7